 2 octavesNotes: D - F - G - A - C Intervals: 3 - 2 - 2 - 3 - 2 Type: Pentatonic

 The second and the sixth degrees are omitted, for the reason that the degrees are based on the natural Minor seven-note scale.

 Some of the chords that are related to this scale are listed here:

-The tones in these chords corresponds to the tones of the D Pentatonic Minor scale.
+The tones in these chords correspond to the tones of the D Pentatonic Minor scale.
 Notice that the match is not completely exact, the third (Bb) in Gm7 and the fifth (E) in Am7 are not included in the scale.

 The notes in the scale can be described as intervals, written as 3 - 2 - 2 - 3 - 2 from the first note to the first in next octave.

 The D Pentatonic Minor is relative to F Pentatonic Major.
 Both scales include the same notes but has different root notes.

 Start the audio and play along!
 Use notes from the scale in the diagram above.Normal tempo: